samrum/vite-plugin-web-extension/README.md

 - Type: `boolean`
 - Default: `true`
-- On build, in Manifest V3, merge web accessible resource definitions that have matching non-`resource` properties and sort `resources`.
+- On build, in Manifest V3, merge web accessible resource definitions that have matching non-`resource` properties and dedupe and sort `resources`.
 In Manifest V2, sort web accessible resources.

 devHtmlTransform (optional)